How Practicing Mindfulness May Support Your Long-Term Physical Health

 Many therapists use mindfulness as a strategy alongside other modalities.
 Mindfulness and meditation have been associated with multiple physical and mental health benefits.
 In addition, it may increase self-compassion, reduce avoidance behaviors in relationships, and increase the size of the hippocampus, the part of the brain responsible for memory and cognitive processing of events.

-A counselor can demonstrate how to practice mindfulness throughout the day or guide you through mindfulness-based therapy modalities.
+A counselor can demonstrate how to practice mindfulness throughout the day or guide you through mindfulness-based therapy modalities such as meditation and other techniques.
 If you're seeing a therapist online, you can try mindful techniques from your home.
 Online therapy has been shown to be as effective as in-person therapy, and internet-based mindfulness-based cognitive therapy (I-MBCT) has been found as effective as in-person therapy in treating conditions like anxiety and depression.

 Through an online therapy platform like BetterHelp, a counselor can lead you through engaging in regular mindfulness practice from home.
 You can practice these skills with your therapist during the session if you're comfortable.
 Depending on your needs, you can choose between phone, video, or live chat therapy.